bryanrsmith/eslint-plugin-aurelia/README.md

 * `inject-matches-ctor`: Verify that inject decorators and static methods declare the same number of dependencies as the class constructor accepts
 * `no-conventions`: Disallow classes from relying on Aurelia's naming conventions (e.g., `FooCustomAttribute`) without explicitly declaring resource types with decorators
+* `no-console-log`: Disallow use of console logging methods.
+Logging code should use Aurelia's LogManager instead.